aspecker/Hangman-Game/Hangman-pseudocode.md

 # TO DOS for Hangman Project
-* registers input of non letter characters
+* needs to not register registers input of non letter characters
 * significant additional styling needed
 * win and loss functions needed to be optimized
 * reset function needed to trigger on win and loss
 * JAVASCRIPT TO WEAVE IT ALL TOGETHER
+*